MicrosoftDocs/visualstudio-docs/docs/python/vs-tutorial-01-03.md

 1. The interactive window provides a full history of everything you've entered, and improves upon the command-line REPL with multiline history items.
 For example, you can easily recall the entire definition of the `f` function as a single unit and easily change the name to `make_double`, rather than re-creating the function line by line.

 1. Visual Studio can send multiple lines of code from an editor window to the interactive window.
 This capability allows you to maintain code in a source file and easily send select parts of it to the interactive window.
 You can then work with such code fragments in the rapid REPL environment rather than having to run the whole program.
-To see this feature, first replace the `for` loop in your `hello.py` file with the following:
+To see this feature, first replace the `for` loop in the `PythonApplication1.py` file with the following:

     ```python
     # Create a string with spaces proportional to a cosine of x in degrees